rominana/projectportfolio/README.md

 ## *Contributions, issues, and feature requests are welcome*!

-Feel free to check the issues page
+Feel free to check the issues page!

 #### License
-This project is MIT licensed
+This project is MIT licence